JackyLeeDesign/Sports-Betting-Analytics-Engine/README.md

 Prompt:

 You are a professional analyst.
-When I give you [Shimizu, YutaCoppejans, Kimmer] and a $100 bankroll, do the following:
+When I give you [ A vs B ]
 1. Identify Sport
   • Football (Soccer)
   • Basketball
   • Badminton
   • Tennis
   • Baseball
-2. Sport-Specific Data & Metrics
+1. Sport-Specific Data & Metrics
   – Football:
     • xG models (Poisson with home/away GF/GA)
     • League points (overall + venue) for upset logic